 Additionally, we’ll be overhearing conversations of people touting the fun they had at aquariums, zoos, and rodeos.
 Riding the bus or subway to work, we’re likely to brush up against a couple of Canada Goose jackets, and when we arrive back home, the odor of our neighbor’s meat-laden meal will once again linger in the hallway.
 So yes, we vegans have a pretty good idea of what to expect each day.
 What we’re not always so good at foretelling is how these daily reminders of animal suffering may impact our physical and psychological health.

 Institutionalized animal abuse isn’t going to disappear tomorrow, which means we can never rule out being triggered by something we see or hear.
-Having a couple of effective go-to strategies is crucial for overall emotional wellbeing.
+To cope with anxiety over animal cruelty, having a couple of effective go-to strategies is crucial for overall emotional wellbeing.

-If you’re interested in a more in-depth discussion of this issue, check out my new book, Animal Persuasion: a guide for ethical vegans and animal advocates in managing life’s emotional challenges.
+If you’re interested in a more in-depth discussion of this issue, check out April Lang’s new book, Animal Persuasion: a guide for ethical vegans and animal advocates in managing life’s emotional challenges.
 It’s currently available on Amazon.com.

 About The Author